It’s been nine years since I embarked on my small cell experience. And I have a little more to share.

 In early spring, 2007, I gave all my hives to a commercial beekeeper friend.
 He promised to take care of them and check out the effects of small cell comb for himself.

 In 2008 I returned to Wyoming.
 And in 2009 I retrieved those hives.
-Although those small cell hives were located in a migratory commercial beeyard plagued by mites, foulbrood and apis cerana, they had been managed to survive without treatments.
+Although those small cell hives were located in a migratory commercial beeyard plagued by mites, foulbrood and apis cerana, they was managed to survive without treatments.

 After restructuring my small cell test yard and running it in a conventional manner for a season, 7 small cell hives were given to a migratory commercial beekeeper.
 He used them to replace the dead outs randomly located on four way pallets.
 They were essentially randomly placed in a conventional, large cell, treated, commercial 12 pallet beeyard.
 Two top bar hives were put in the corner of the same yard.